 The City of St. Louis.

-The airport is in St. Louis County, but the City of St. Louis owns the airport.
+The airport is surrounded within St. Louis County, but the City of St. Louis owns the airport.
 When the airport was first created under the vision of Albert Bond Lambert, and with his private financing, they needed an area away from the populace for this then-innovative concept of an airfield.
 The land needed was outside the City of St. Louis boundaries within St. Louis County, the site where the airport is today.

 Would St. Louis City still own the airport under this application?